Mathématique: Chapter 58

 “All of it.”

-“All right?” the man said, surprised.
+“All right?” the man echoed, surprised.

 Rush shot him a look over the top of his glasses.